-The Rise of Global Hunger
+The Rise of Global Hunger: From Scarcity to Solutions

 The world is currently experiencing a food crisis of unprecedented proportions.
-Conflict, climate extremes and poverty are among the primary drivers that have caused up to 309 million people across 71 countries to face chronic hunger.
+Conflict, climate extremes and poverty are among the primary drivers that have caused up to 319 million people across 67 countries to face chronic hunger.

 What causes global hunger?